1st Reading – Isaiah 66:10-14c

 the LORD’s power shall be known to his servants.

 The first reading for today is an oracle of salvation from the prophet Isaiah.

-This passage is from the section of Isaiah that scholars refer to as Third Isaiah (Isaiah 56-66), which offered hope to those who returned to the holy land after the Babylonian exile.
+This passage is from Third Isaiah (chapters 56-66), which offered hope to those who returned to the holy land after the Babylonian exile.
 The returned exiles were faced with many hardships as they tried to rebuild Jerusalem, which had been ravaged by the Babylonians.

 Thus says the LORD: Rejoice with Jerusalem and be glad because of her, all you who love her;

 The reason for rejoicing is the vision of a happy future, a future that includes a restored city of Jerusalem.